 We pay quarterly dividends and distribute to our stockholders all or substantially all of our taxable income in each year (subject to certain adjustments).
 This enables us to qualify for the tax benefits accorded to a REIT under the Code.
 We have not established a set minimum dividend payment level and our ability to pay dividends may be adversely affected for the reasons described under the caption "Risk Factors."
 All distributions will be made at the discretion of our Board of Directors and will depend on our taxable income, our financial condition, maintenance of our REIT status and such other factors as our Board of Directors may deem relevant from time to time.

-The Board of Directors declared dividends of \$1.29 and \$1.40 per share during 2021 and 2020.
+Our Board of Directors declared dividends of \$1.12 and \$1.29 per share during 2022 and 2021, respectively.

 Purchases of Equity Securities